Singapore Eat: Dough Magic (扑面而来) @ Tengah

 - 3 min read

-The "One Bite" Pan-Fried Bun (一口生煎包), sold in sets of 10 pieces, fits into my mouth whole — it's about mouth-size.
+The "One Bite" Pan-Fried Bun (一口生煎包), sold in sets of 10 pieces, fits into the mouth in whole — it's about mouth-size.
 The buns are well-fried with crispy outer skins and still soft inside that retain the juiciness of the meat filling with dripping oil.
 They are pleasant tasting, not salty and has nice textures.

-The 肉夹馍, literally “meat in a bun”, is served with large amount of pulled braised lean pork meat in a pan-fried flatbread.
+Top-right: The 肉夹馍, literally "meat in a bun", is served with large amount of pulled braised lean pork meat in a pan-fried flatbread.
 The hot crispy bun with tasty braised flavours makes it a hearty meal despite its size.
 Add some chilli paste to give the bun a spicy touch.

 Dough Magic is often mistaken as a business from China due to its servings of Chinese delights but it was actually started in Singapore by a lady entrepreneur from China who picked up her bun-making skills in Taiwan.
 Dough Magic is a true-blue Singapore brand.